 Key Components of Reinforcement Learning

-- Environment: The outside system that the agent interacts with.
+- Environment: Everything around the agent that it interacts with.

-- Actions: The different choices the agent can make.
+- Actions: The different choices or moves the agent can make.

 It can be divided into different types based on how the agent learns and the environment it works in.
 So, here are the main types: